postgrespro/jsquery/README.md

 GIN indexes
 -----------

-JsQuery extension contains two operator classes (opclasses) for GIN which provide different kinds of query optimization.
+JsQuery extension contains three operator classes (opclasses) for GIN which provide different kinds of query optimization.

  * `jsonb_path_value_ops`
+ * `jsonb_laxpath_value_ops`
  * `jsonb_value_path_ops`

-In each of two GIN opclasses jsonb documents are decomposed into entries.
+In each of GIN opclasses jsonb documents are decomposed into entries.
 Each entry is associated with particular value and it's path.
 Difference between opclasses is in the entry representation, comparison and usage for search optimization.